cls-python/cls-luigi/README.md

                 lambda outputs: Path(outputs.path).stem, self.input()))
             return "-".join(var_label_name)
     ````

 3. Use the `_get_variant_label` method in the output of the task in a similar manner:
     ````python
     def output(self):
         return luigi.LocalTarget(
             self._get_variant_label() + "-" + "output name of your choosing.suffix")
-        # Using "-" between your variant label and the name of your choosing is recommended for better readiness
+        # Using "-" between your variant label and the name of your choosing is recommended for better readability
     ````

-Note that You have to such a method in all subsequent tasks from here on,
+Note that You have to implement such a method in all subsequent tasks from here on,
-in order to avoid files overwritten by subsequent pipelines.
+in order to avoid files being overwritten by subsequent (later scheduled) pipelines.

 ## Variation points usages in multiple tasks<a name="vpu"/>